You are here

 - Overseeing the efforts of the campus-wide interdisciplinary research institutes.

-The campuswide interdisciplinary research institutes, administrative and compliance units, and other units that report to the OVCR have their own unique, but complementary, missions.
-The research units in the OVCR portfolio are among those with the highest profile on campus, and the 1,000+ people in all OVCR units both conduct ground-breaking research and provide critical support and resources.
+The campuswide interdisciplinary research institutes, administrative and compliance units, and other units that report to the OVCRI have their own unique, but complementary, missions.
+The research units in the OVCRI portfolio are among those with the highest profile on campus, and the 1,000+ people in all OVCRI units both conduct ground-breaking research and provide critical support and resources.

 On a day-to-day basis, such activities include: